xquery/xquerydoc/README.md

 as xquerydoc is implemented in pure XQuery v1.0 you may also invoke from most XQuery processors (Saxon, MarkLogic, XQilla, eXist ...).

-##Install for Commandline usage (Windows)

-Currently working on this.

 ##Install for Commandline usage (Mac/Unix/Linux)